 This article is designed with Chrome in mind.
-Although the methods, in general, will work no matter which browser you use, the step by step instructions related to the browser is for Chrome.
+Although the methods, in general, will work no matter which browser you use, the step-by-step instructions related to the browser are for Chrome.

 The Connection Not Private warning occurs when there is an error with the SSL.
 The SSL or Secure Sockets Layer is a secure method of encrypting data sent over the Internet.
 This means the warning appears when something is preventing Chrome from loading a website in a private and secure way.

 Although the warning sounds quite foreboding, many innocent things can interfere with a webpage securely loading, including the following:

 In most cases, the error is quickly fixed, and you can continue browsing securely if something on your computer is causing the issue.
-If the website is using a bad SSL certificate, there is nothing you can do but wait to access the website—only the website owner can update or change the certificate.
+If the website uses a bad SSL certificate, there is nothing you can do but wait to access the website—only the website owner can update or change the certificate.